aosync/rtlsdr-sys/README.md

 The `rtlsdr-sys` crate provides bindings over the C `librtlsdr` library.

-The bindings were generated with [bindgen](https://github.com/rust-lang/rust-bindgen), and then were editted by hand.
+The bindings were generated with [bindgen](https://github.com/rust-lang/rust-bindgen), and then were edited by hand.

 ## Dependencies